SpectralDragon/LiteRoute/README.md

 **Second case:**

 But first way can't be flexible, for that has `customTransition()` method.
 This method returns `CustomTransitionNode`.
 This node not support default `TransitionNode` methods.
-`CustomTransitionNode` is class, who return method flexible settings your transition, but for this transition flow, you should be implement your transition logic, and call `them(_:)` or `push()` method for activate transition.
+`CustomTransitionNode` is class, who return method flexible settings your transition, but for this transition flow, you should be implement your transition logic, and call `them(_:)` or `perform()` method for activate transition.

 Example: